ike-keichan/KeiLisp-onWeb/README_Function.md

 ### gc
 **(gc)**
-Functions to operate the garbage collection.
+Functions to operate the garbage collection.<br>
+Sad news!
+This function does not work in KeiLisp-onWeb.

 ```
 >> (gc)
+Can't to garbage-collect.
 t
 ```